briandealwis/ferret/README.md

   - What are the other alternative implementations of this method in the hierarchy?

+The conceptual queries are categorized by whether they involve _declarations_, are about _inter-class_ or _intra-class_ relations, or are _hierarchical_ in nature.

+The results of queries may be clustered by their different attributes (labels 2), as selected by the programmer.
+For
+example: the instantiators of a type (a class or the classes implementing an interface), which are typically methods, may be clustered into different groups identified by attributes such as their their containing type, their containing type's package (as shown above), their access protection (public, private, package, or default), or boolean attributes such as static vs non-static.

 More notable is that Ferret's conceptual queries can make use of different sources of program information, such as the static relations embedded in the source code, the